 Clay is a natural rock that combines different minerals and chemical compounds.
 When artists use clay, they mix the dry form of the substance with water.

-According to the Princeton University Environmental Health and Safety website, clay for artwork also can contain talcum, a mineral often found near asbestos.
-Asbestos often contaminates talcum, also called talc, which means asbestos can contaminate clay.
+According to the Princeton University Environmental Health and Safety website, clay for artwork also can contain talcum, also called talc.

 In 2007, the Connecticut Department of Public Health (DPH) sent a letter to the state superintendent of schools about possible asbestos contamination in art clays used by students.
 The letter states that the potential contamination was “a result of ‘talc’ that is added to certain clays.”